-Dana-Farber/Children's Hospital Cancer Center is conducting numerous research studies that will help clinicians better understand and treat Ewing sarcoma.
-One current national study in which Children's Hospital and Dana-Farber are participating involves dose compression, a way of giving more chemotherapy in hopes of improving outcomes for Ewing sarcoma patients.
+Dana-Farber/Boston Children's Cancer and Blood Disorders Center is conducting numerous research studies that will help clinicians better understand and treat Ewing sarcoma.
+One current national study in which Boston Children's Hospital and Dana-Farber are participating involves dose compression, a way of giving more chemotherapy in hopes of improving outcomes for Ewing sarcoma patients.
 With the help of hematopoietic growth factors (proteins that stimulate marrow cells to grow and produce blood cells), patients can receive chemotherapy every two weeks instead of every three weeks, increasing the amount of therapy over a given time period.

 Other types of treatment currently being studied include:

 - angiogenesis inhibitors — substances that may be able to prevent the growth of tumors by blocking the formation of new blood vessels that feed the tumors